bondandpollard/statistics/README.md

 ## Save data as CSV
 Save data to a CSV file.
 The format is the same as used in the oracle-appsdemo statistics application.
-You can exchange between this application and Oracle.
+You can exchange data between this application and the Oracle stats application.
-You will be able to export data from Oracle as a csv file and load it in this application, then calculate stats.
+Export data from Oracle as a csv file, load it into this application, and calculate stats.
-You can also import CSV files created by this application into Oracle.
+Export data from this application as a CSV file, then load it into Oracle.

 ### CSV file format
 PROJECT,<Description>